 West End Synagogue is a diverse group of individuals and families committed to exploring Jewish life and creating an intellectually challenging, spiritually vibrant, and mutually supportive community.
 Utilizing the principles of Reconstructionist Judaism, we celebrate the richness and diversity of Jewish tradition through study, prayer, meditation, music and tikkun olam, or acts of repairing the world.

 Our home, a former public library in the Lincoln Square neighborhood of the Upper West Side, provides a light-filled, intimate space for prayer, reflection and learning.
 Our approach is informal and supportive of a wide range of religious backgrounds, practices, and beliefs.
-Under the leadership of Rabbi Georgette Kennebrae, Hazzan Ayelet Porzecanski, and Director of Family Engagement, Rabbi Nadia Gold, West End Synagogue continues to grow while maintaining its hallmark warmth and intimacy.
+Under the leadership of Rabbi Georgette Kennebrae and Hazzan Ayelet Porzecanski, Cantor and Acting Director of Family Engagement, West End Synagogue continues to grow while maintaining its hallmark warmth and intimacy.

 We formed in 1985, and we celebrated our 30th year in 2015-16.
 Our doors are open to all – we hope you will visit for a service or program!

 Have questions or want to learn more about West End Synagogue?
 Please click here.

 To learn more about Reconstructionist Judaism, please click here.